+91 9850899363 Affiliated to

 8. Shri Gajanan Maharaj Temple:

-Where to Stay in Nashik
+Accommodations in Nashik

 For both short and long stay in Nashik , Aashiyana Inn is your perfect service apartment in Nashik.
 Nestled amidst coconut trees, Aashiyana apartments offer luxury at unbeatable rates.
 Enjoy a well-equipped gym, starlit terrace, and ample parking.
 Nearby, find banks, hospitals, restaurants, and malls.
 Aashiyana’s air-conditioned rooms feature LED TVs and workspaces.
 Each floor has a dining area, lounge, microwave, refrigerator, and toaster.
 Free Wi-Fi keeps you connected.
 Aashiyana sets the standard for furnished service apartments, whether you're here for tourism, business, or relaxation.